club-eh/ctf-2023-challenges/kajfehg-n/README.md

 <br>ASSIGN 98 TO THE OPEN VARIABLE

 <br>;print `club`
-<br>PRINT THE CHARACTER WITH ASCII VALUE 99
+<br>PRINT THE CHARACTER WITH THE ASCII VALUE 99
-<br>PRINT THE CHARACTER WITH ASCII VALUE 108
+<br>PRINT THE CHARACTER WITH THE ASCII VALUE 108
-<br>PRINT THE CHARACTER WITH ASCII VALUE 117
+<br>PRINT THE CHARACTER WITH THE ASCII VALUE 117
 <br>PRINT THE OPEN VARIABLE'S CHARACTER

 <br>;create the last variable `nine` used for tricks later